 The U.S Food and Drug Administration is so alarmed about the health risks associated with trans fats that they have prohibited manufacturers from adding them to food and beverages.

 Olives, and more especially olive oil, are a great source of monounsaturated fats, which mostly come in the form of oleic acid in food.
 Olive oil is highly versatile and can be used in cooking and as a salad dressing.
-A couple of spoons of olive oil a day is enough to give us 100% of our daily requirement of monounsaturated fats.
+A couple of spoons of

 Extra virgin olive oil is the best form and comes loaded with vitamin E and other antioxidants.